hashicorp/terraform-provider-google/website/docs/r/compute_region_commitment.html.markdown

   If the field is set to true, the commitment will be automatically renewed for either one or three years according to the terms of the existing commitment.

+* `existing_reservations` -
+  (Optional)
+  Specifies the already existing reservations to attach to the Commitment.

 * `region` -
   (Optional)
   URL of the region where this commitment may be used.